Collection: PANTS

 Vintage pants from the 1990s and 2000s are experiencing a massive resurgence in contemporary fashion, defined primarily by a rejection of the skinny silhouettes that dominated the 2010s in favour of wider, baggier, and more comfortable cuts.
 The current popularity is all about embracing relaxed proportions that offer a sense of effortless style.

-rack pants from the 1990s and 2000s have made a triumphant return to modern fashion, moving far beyond athletic wear to become key streetwear staples.
-The two decades offered contrasting aesthetics: the 90s championed a bold, oversized, and utilitarian look, while the 2000s introduced luxurious textures and more tailored cuts.
-In the 90s, the style was characterized by baggy fits, bright colour-blocking, and nylon materials that created that distinct swishing sound.
+Track pants from the 1990s and 2000s have made a triumphant return to modern fashion, moving far beyond athletic wear to become key streetwear staples.
 Brands like Adidas, with their signature three stripes running down the leg, and Nike, known for subtle embroidered Swoosh logos and side-snap "tear-away" pants, were incredibly popular.
 Other major players included Reebok, Puma, and Fila, all of whom produced durable, lined windbreaker-style track pants that were adopted by hip-hop artists and R&B stars as essential street style.

-Carpenter pants, known for their utilitarian details like hammer loops and extra side pockets, made by workwear stalwarts like Dickies and Carhartt, are immensely popular today as they tap into the demand for functional yet stylish apparel.
+Carpenter and cargo pants, known for their utilitarian details like hammer loops and multiple side pockets, made by workwear stalwarts like Dickies and Carhartt, are immensely popular as they tap into the demand for functionality.
 Chinos also gained immense popularity from brands like the Gap and Dockers, offering a slightly dressier, yet still relaxed, alternative to denim, often found in neutral tones like khaki and navy.